 For example, when you login to the My11Circle account, take the last 5 matches for a particular player, do pattern analysis to check which weather conditions he performed best in.

 2) Playing with Numbers to play the match properly – The other thing when it comes to numbers is looking at individual team statistics – look at the current matches vs aggregate match points for all the players and check if that correlates with the team.
 This would help you find out a linear correlation between a team playing in any of the leagues, cash money used on every player and players’ cumulative fantasy points.
 This in term helps in identification of players best suited for fantasy gaming.

 3) Here’s an algorithm idea, from us to you – Right at the start of a game, make a broad spectrum of categories or stats for each player – balls per four, batting, balls per inning, strike rate, wickets per match, so on and so forth.
 Along with this, create a data set with predictive stats in it to check a player’s performance and consistency which is relative to their average performance in a match.
 Check the scores and mention what a particular player would be able to score.
 Break the players into further sets – all-rounders, batsmen, and good bowlers and create regression algos to calculate the points earned by each one of them and yay!
 You’re good to go. (choose batsmen and bowlers from previous matches > add the score of top 11 players from their respective teams > high total score would mean high winning probability)

-The fantasy cricket landscape is transforming into much more than gaming – it takes a real deal of skill and strategy to become a pro at it.
+The daily fantasy cricket landscape is transforming into much more than gaming – it takes a real deal of skill and strategy to become a pro at it.
 Data is just facilitating players to get the hang of the game, even if that contributes to half a percent success rate, it’s a lot – A true Gaming fanatic would know!